 "The worst crime of the Hadith is causing [Muslims] to abandon the book of Allah and replacing it as a doctrine and reference for faith and worship," he said.
 "Eventually, we have had another religion based on Hadith and it has nothing to do with Quran except for formalities."

-Aylal's book attempts to define Hadith, saying the Islamic doctrine should be based on what Allah, not the Prophet said, referring to verses of Quran that read, "Such are the signs of Allah, which we rehearse to you in truth: then in what exposition will they believe after rejecting Allah and his signs?"
+Aylal's book attempts to define Hadith, saying the Islamic doctrine should be based on what Allah, not the Prophet said.
+It refers to verses of Quran that read, "Such are the signs of Allah, which we rehearse to you in truth: then in what exposition will they believe after rejecting Allah and his signs?"

 "Allah - there is no deity except Him.
 He will surely assemble you for [account on] the Day of Resurrection, about which there is no doubt.
 And who is more truthful than Allah in statement."